-17. Stock Option and Incentive Plan and Stock Purchase Plan
+18. Stock Option and Incentive Plan and Stock Purchase Plan

-The Company has established a stock option and incentive plan for the purpose of attracting and retaining qualified employees and rewarding them for superior performance in achieving the Company's business goals and enhancing stockholder value.
+Boston Properties, Inc. has established a stock option and incentive plan for the purpose of attracting and retaining qualified employees and rewarding them for superior performance in achieving the Company's business goals and enhancing stockholder value.

-At the Company's 2007 annual meeting of stockholders held on May 15, 2007, the Company's stockholders approved an amendment and restatement of the Company's 1997 Stock Option and Incentive Plan (the "1997 Plan") that, among other things, (1) increased the limit on full value shares (i.e., awards other than stock options) that may be issued under the Plan by 2,500,000 shares, (2) extended the term of the Plan to May 15, 2017 and (3) added provisions that allow the Company to qualify certain grants under the Plan as "performance-based compensation" under Section 162(m) of the Internal Revenue Code.
+At Boston Properties, Inc.'s 2007 annual meeting of stockholders held on May 15, 2007, Boston Properties, Inc.'s stockholders approved an amendment and restatement of Boston Properties, Inc.'s 1997 Stock Option and Incentive Plan (the "1997 Plan") that, among other things, (1) increased the limit on full value shares (i.e., awards other than stock options) that may be issued under the Plan by 2,500,000 shares, (2) extended the term of the Plan to May 15, 2017 and (3) added provisions that allow Boston Properties, Inc. to qualify certain grants under the Plan as "performance-based compensation" under Section 162(m) of the Internal Revenue Code.

-Under the amended plan, the number of shares of Common Stock available for issuance is 4,019,174 shares.
+Under the amended plan, the number of shares of Common Stock of Boston Properties, Inc. available for issuance is 4,019,174 shares.
 At December 31, 2008, the number of shares available for issuance under the plan was 2,489,545, of which a maximum of 2,036,086 shares may be granted as awards other than stock options.

 Options granted under the plan became exercisable over a two-, three- or five-year period and have terms of ten years, as determined at the time of the grant.
-All options were granted at the fair market value of the Company's Common Stock at the dates of grant.
+All options were granted at the fair market value of Boston Properties, Inc.'s Common Stock at the dates of grant.
 As of January 17, 2005, all outstanding options had become fully vested and exercisable.

-On January 24, 2008, the Compensation Committee (the "Committee") of the Board of Directors (the "Board") of the Company approved outperformance awards under the 1997 Plan to officers and key employees of the Company.
-These awards (the "2008 OPP Awards") are part of a new broad-based, long-term incentive compensation program designed to provide the Company's management team at several levels within the organization with the potential to earn equity awards subject to the Company "outperforming" and creating shareholder value in a pay-for-performance structure.
+On January 24, 2008, the Compensation Committee (the "Committee") of the Board of Directors (the "Board") of Boston Properties, Inc. approved outperformance awards under the 1997 Plan to officers and key employees of Boston Properties, Inc. These awards (the "2008 OPP Awards") are part of a new broadbased, long-term incentive compensation program designed to provide the Company's management team at several levels within the organization with the potential to earn equity awards subject to Boston Properties, Inc. "outperforming" and creating shareholder value in a pay-for-performance structure.
 2008 OPP Awards utilize total return to shareholders ("TRS") over a three-year measurement period as the performance metric and include two years of time-based vesting after the end of the performance measurement period (subject to acceleration in certain events) as a retention tool.
-Recipients of 2008 OPP Awards will share in an outperformance pool if the Company's TRS, including both share appreciation and dividends, exceeds absolute and relative hurdles over a three-year measurement period from February 5, 2008 to February 5, 2011, based on the average closing price of a share of the Company's common stock (a "REIT Share") of \$92.8240 for the five trading days prior to and including February 5, 2008.
+Recipients of 2008 OPP Awards will share in an outperformance pool if Boston Properties, Inc.'s TRS, including both share appreciation and dividends, exceeds absolute and relative hurdles over a three-year measurement period from February 5, 2008 to February 5, 2011, based on the average closing price of a share of Boston Properties, Inc.'s common stock (a "REIT Share") of \$92.8240 for the five trading days prior to and including February 5, 2008.
 The aggregate reward that recipients of all 2008 OPP Awards can earn, as measured by the outperformance pool, is subject to a maximum cap of \$110 million, although only awards for an aggregate of up to approximately \$104.8 million have been granted to date.
 The balance remains available for future grants, with OPP awards exceeding a potential reward of \$1 million requiring the Committee's approval.